weisskrispies/Mailbox/README.md

 ## Stories Completed

 *Drag Message Left*
-* Initially= background color should be gray
+* Initially, background color should be gray
 * Reschedule icon fades from semi-transparent to fully opaque as panned
 * Background color changes to yellow after 60 pts
 * Upon release the message exits left and presents the Reschedule modal